JBrandonS/xfitter-docker/README.md

 # xFitter-Docker
-xFitter-Docker is a docker container featuring the latest version of [xFitter](https://www.xfitter.org/xFitter/), from the master branch for the [main repo](https://gitlab.cern.ch/fitters/xfitter), and as well as many standard HEP software packages needed for processing.
+xFitter-Docker is a unofficial docker container featuring the latest version of [xFitter](https://www.xfitter.org/xFitter/), from the master branch for the [main repo](https://gitlab.cern.ch/fitters/xfitter), and as well as many standard HEP software packages needed for processing.

 This allows for easy use of an up-to-date xFitter across all systems and configurations.